tsosea2/CovidEmo/README.md

 python train.py --model <huggingface_model>
 ```

 Please use `digitalepidemiologylab/covid-twitter-bert` for the best `CTBERT` results from the paper.
-To reproduce the results using HurricaneEmo, download the dataset from https://github.com/shreydesai/hurricane, then place it in the same format (HurricaneEmo is not directly downloadable through HuggingFace).
+To reproduce the results using HurricaneEmo, download the dataset from https://github.com/shreydesai/hurricane, then place it in the same format (HurricaneEmo is not directly downloadable through HuggingFace so we cannot provide it here).
 The training script will generate the results in a human-readable `json` file.

 If you have any questions or issues, please create an `Issue` in this repository.